bchimborazo/nhanes_inferential_2021_23/README.md

   - t = -3.8609
   - Df = 7385.2
   - P-value = 0.0001139
-- Interpretation of Results: Non-married individuals spend more time in sedentary behavior (approximately 19 minutes more per day on average) compared to married individuals.
-- Conclusion: There is a statistically significant difference in sedentary behavior between married and not married individuals.
+- Interpretation of Results and Conclusion: Non-married individuals spend more time in sedentary behavior (approximately 19 minutes more per day on average) compared to married individuals.
+There is a statistically significant difference in sedentary behavior between married and not married individuals.

 ### Question 3: How do age and marital status affect systolic blood pressure?